Times School of Journalism

 · Module II - Working across Platforms and Advanced Media Studies (4 months including 1 month winter training)

 · Module III – Projects and subject specialization (3 months).
-Students have to choose any one out of the following three –
+Students have to choose any one out of the following four –

-· Module IV – Paid Internship (3 months)
+· Module IV – Placements/Final Internship (3 months)

 In 4 modules of 2 + 4 + 3 + 3 months, the one-year programme equips the new entrant for a flying start in journalism.
 The first 6 months are devoted to understanding and working in various media platforms, besides making students proficient in writing, reporting, editing and designing.
-These 6 months culminate with month-long winter training at various Times Group newsrooms where they understand the expectations and work requirements of full-time journalists in a live 24X7 news room.
-Based on the learnings at news rooms, the next 3 months are devoted to live projects (including creating newspapers, magazines, shows etc) and also subject specialisation.
-These 3 months are very crucial as they prepare students for the final task – internship – which exposes them to a live newsroom – where they not only get to see how journalism is practiced, but also are given hands-on training by senior editors across various Times Group brands.
+These 6 months culminate with month-long winter training at various Times Group and select other leading media company newsrooms where they understand the expectations and work requirements of full-time journalists in a live 24X7 newsroom.
+Based on the learnings at newsrooms, the next 3 months are devoted to live projects (including creating newspapers, magazines, shows etc) and also subject specialisation.
+These 3 months are very crucial as they prepare students for the final internship – which exposes them again to a live newsroom for an extended period of 3 months – where they get the best of the opportunity to practice as equals and at the same time continuously being given hands-on training by senior editors across various newsrooms.

-Students who perform well are accepted as part of the team and pitch in with their contribution like any other journalist under rolls does.
 The successful completion of internship paves way for award of the PG Diploma to students.
-Needless to say, those who excel at class-room training and internship, are readily absorbed by the group.
+Needless to say, those who excel at class-room training and durig internship, are readily absorbed by the group.
+Additionally, students are also provided placement to other leading non-Times group media organisations.

 COURSE OUTLINE: